cunicu/gont/website/docs/introduction/namespaces.md

 # Namespaces

-(Feel free to [skip this section](#first-some-definitions) if you are only interested in learning about Gont)

-## What are Linux namespaces?
+What are Linux namespaces?
+They..

-## They..

--   partition kernel resources from **a process-perspective.**
+-   Partition kernel resources from **a process-perspective.**
--   power most of Linux containerization tools.
+-   Power most of Linux containerization tools.
--   appear in many Linux subsystems.
+-   Appear in many Linux subsystems.
--   are used by many sandboxing solutions in browsers.
+-   Are used by many sandboxing solutions in browsers.

 ## Available Linux namespaces